Choose Your Size

 Advantage: Good for wide chests.

 Project more than moderate implants but not as much as high-profile implants, and are slightly tapered.

-The advantage: Good for naturally small, narrow chests; don’t create excessive width on the side.
+Advantage: Good for naturally small, narrow chests; don’t create excessive width on the side.

-The disadvantage: Can ripple and put pressure on the breast tissue.
+Disadvantage: Can ripple and put pressure on the breast tissue.

 High-profile: Implants for Maximum Projection